balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 If successful, the KMS response to a create resource request MUST have a status of 200.
 In the case of a request failure, the KMS response status SHOULD be that of an {{!RFC7231}} defined status code with semantics that correspond to the failure condition.

-### Retrieve GMBC
+### Get GMBC

-A client that is authorized on a given GMBC may retrieve the current state of that object as well as that of current set of associated GK objects.
+A client may retrieve GMBC blocks from the KMS using the get GMBC operation.
+The KMS may validate that the requesting client represents an entity that is a current member of the GMBC.

-The request message conforms to the basic request message structure, where the method is "retrieve", and the uri is that of the GMBC as returned by the create operation from which it originated.
+The request message conforms to the basic request message structure, where the method is "get" and the uri is that of the GMBC's genesis block.
+The client may also optionally request that only recently appended blocks be returned, by providing in an "antecedent" attribute the hash of a GMBC block the client already has.
+The KMS will return any and all blocks which were appended after the block indicated by this hash value.

 Request payload definition:

 ~~~
 root {
   request
+  ?"antecedent": string
 }
 ~~~